What is E-Waste and How to Manage it: Tips for E-Waste Recycling

 - What kind of energy-saving features are available?

-Efficiency ratings can be found on the product’s label or in the user manual.
+Efficiency ratings are often in the product’s label or in the user manual.
 Always do your research before making a purchase to ensure that you’re getting the most efficient product for your needs.

-Many states have laws about how batteries should be disposed of.
-It’s essential to know your State’s regulations when it comes to disposing of any type of battery, including cell phone and laptop batteries.
+Many states have laws about battery disposal.
+It’s essential to know your State’s regulations when it comes to disposing of any type of batteries and solid waste, including cell phone and laptop batteries.

 In some states, throwing a battery away in the trash or putting it in a recycling bin is illegal.
-Batteries should always be taken to a proper disposal center or returned to the manufacturer for appropriate disposal.
+Individuals and businesses should always take batteries to a proper disposal center or return to the manufacturer for appropriate disposal.